zoeShao/An-IOS-App/deliverables/iteration-02.review.md

 #### Goals and/or tasks that were met/completed:

- * From most to least important.
- * Refer/link to artifact(s) that show that a goal/task was met/completed.
- * If a goal/task was not part of the original iteration plan, please mention it.

  * iOS front-end app which has basically finished layout (working buttoms and navigation inside app) with some hard-coded        local data for demo.
  * data structure for back-end is confirmed

 #### Goals and/or tasks that were planned but not met/completed:

- * From most to least important.
- * For each goal/task, explain why it was not met/completed.
-   e.g. Did you change your mind, or did you just not get to it yet?

  * iOS App do not deploy yet.
 We under-estimate difficulty to deploy iOS App, we do not have enough to deploy it.
 ## Meeting Highlights